-Having bred our own young horses and handled them from birth, it was also natural that I’d start them under saddle with guidance from the ‘Tom Roberts’ books and ‘The Jeffrey Method’, both known for their horsemanship skills in Australia.
+Having bred our own young horses and handled them from birth, it was also natural that I’d start them under saddle with guidance from ‘Tom Roberts’ books and ‘The Jeffrey Method’, both known for their horsemanship skills in Australia.
 Once word got out that I could do this, people were soon asking me to start their horses too.

 I’d always admired Arabians so while working for a stud in Queensland, I took the opportunity to get my first purebred – a colt called Mandala Royale, who I educated and competed with to become the top performed Arabian stallion in Tasmania.
-There wasn’ t much we hadn’t tried and been successful in – led and ridden shows, endurance rides, dressage, picnic racing, jumping and western events.
+There wasn’t much we hadn’t tried and been successful in – led and ridden shows, endurance rides, dressage, picnic racing, jumping, and western events.

-As I gathered a small group of mares to breed with him, I also played polocrosse then started campaigning his progeny in the show ring and at endurance rides.
+As I gathered a small group of mares to breed with him, I also played polocrosse and then started campaigning his progeny in the show ring and at endurance rides.

 After such a varied equestrian career, I became very disillusioned with the methods people were resorting to for success, and with no desire to compete and mix with them, I lost my enthusiasm for riding.

 That was until I saw Pat Parelli in 1992 at his first clinic in Tasmania.
-I knew I’d found a way that inspired me to work with my horses again so I jumped right in, buying all the equipment, videos and registering as a student.
+I knew I’d found a way that inspired me to work with my horses again so I jumped right in, buying all the equipment, and videos and registering as a student.

 With enthusiasm coming in waves (mostly inspired by Linda Parelli’s newsletters and Philip Nye’s achievements and encouragement), it took me two years to have Level 1 assessed, then I got serious about my horsemanship and aims of being an instructor.

-This led to organising many clinics in Tasmania and taking on the role of Area Coordinator for the State.
+This led to organizing many clinics in Tasmania and taking on the role of Area Coordinator for the State.
 After reaching level 2 thanks to mentoring with Ken Faulkner, I started my annual pilgrimage to Braidwood in NSW to learn more from Pat.
 I then studied at his International Study Centre for 6 weeks in 1996, the first year of ISC courses.

 The following year, qualified as an instructor, my career was now with horses, something I’d always dreamed of.
-But then a back injury forced me to stop riding for almost a year so reaching Level 3 seemed to take forever and was finally achieved mid-1999.
+But then a back injury forced me to stop riding for almost a year so reaching Level 3 seemed to take forever and was finally achieved in mid-1999.

 After teaching the Parelli system for 4 years, I had the opportunity to teach in South Africa, but the now corporate-run Parelli program had been revised and the goalposts moved.
-My instructor status was dropped back a level, and in order to teach internationally, I was required to re-do a lot of the courses I’d already completed costing thousands of dollars.
+My instructor status was dropped back a level, and in order to teach internationally, I was required to redo a lot of the courses I’d already completed costing thousands of dollars.

-It was then I made the decision to leave the Parelli organisation and focus on teaching people a wider variety of methods, including clicker training (+R) also known as positive reinforcement training.
+It was then I made the decision to leave the Parelli organization and focus on teaching people a wider variety of methods, including clicker training (+R) also known as positive reinforcement training.
 I now base all of my interactions with horses on positive ways and at liberty as much as possible.

-Now after many courses, a lot of research and many years of experience, I have the knowledge that I’ve always wanted to be able to offer my horses.
+Now after many courses, a lot of research, and many years of experience, I have the knowledge that I’ve always wanted to be able to offer my horses.
 However, there is always more to learn and I’ll always be a student of the horse.